lumilio/Jungle-didakoo.com-README.md/Tutorials/_ HOW TO PLAY.md

 At the end of a match the winner is rewarded with 3 points.

 ## How to login
+To play you need no email or password.
+You can join as “no wallet” as anonymous or create your avatar with Metamask wallet.

+Website throw Metamsk login recognize tokens in web3 networks list to unlock features in game : Eth Mainnet , Polygon L2, Base L2 .

+It's also possible login as anonymous guest with less features.

 ## Rank system
 On your first Metamask login, your avatar will be created in the game ranking.